 They are slow to grow and are likely to become infected.
 When infected, they are tender and painful.

 The treatment includes administration of suitable antibiotics when the sebaceous cyst is infected.
-Its only suitable treatment is surgical excision along with the removal of sac.
+Its only suitable treatment is surgical excision along with the removal of the sac.